Course Details

 Develop practical skills and techniques

-Developing the practical skills and techniques of sports therapy is a particular focus of this programme .
-You will learn the techniques to support athletes to return to optimum levels of functional, occupational and sports specific fitness, regardless of their age and ability.
-As a sports therapist student, you will learn to utilise the principles of sport and exercise sciences incorporating physiological and pathological processes to prevent, treat and rehabilitate injury.
+Developing the practical skills and techniques of sports therapy is a particular focus of this programme.
+You will learn the techniques to support individuals and athletes to operate at optimum levels, of occupational and sports-specific fitness, regardless of their age and ability.

 Progress to Physiotherapy

 Portobello Institute has signed a Memorandum of Understanding with AECC University College.
-We are currently working through the validation processes towards delivering the MSc Physiotherapy (Pre-reg) programme in Dublin, with an expected start date of autumn ’23.
+We are currently working through the validation processes towards delivering the MSc Physiotherapy (Pre-reg) programme in Dublin, with an expected start date of autumn ’24.
 This will be a natural path of progression from sports therapy for students seeking to progress their studies to physiotherapy.

 Why should I study this course?